-In PostgreSQL, plans are implemented using the query execution plan generated by the query optimizer.
-Aggregation and spool operations are key components in query plans that allow for efficient processing of aggregate queries.
-Let’s explore how to implement plans in PostgreSQL with aggregation and spools:
+In PostgreSQL, plans are implemented by using the query execution plan generated by the query optimizer.
+Aggregation and spool operations serve as key components in query plans, enabling efficient processing of aggregate queries.
+Let’s now explore how to implement plans in PostgreSQL with aggregation and spools:

 Aggregation:

-- Aggregation operations involve grouping and summarizing data using functions like SUM, AVG, COUNT, etc.
+- Aggregation operations involve grouping and summarizing data by using functions like SUM, AVG, COUNT, and others.

-- PostgreSQL uses various techniques for implementing aggregation plans, such as hash-based or sort-based algorithms.
+- PostgreSQL applies various techniques for implementing aggregation plans, such as hash-based or sort-based algorithms.

-- Hash-based aggregation uses hash tables to store intermediate results and quickly lookup and update aggregate values.
+- Specifically, hash-based aggregation uses hash tables to store intermediate results and to quickly look up and update aggregate values.

 - Sort-based aggregation involves sorting the data based on the grouping columns and then performing a sequential scan to compute aggregates.